ucw9q/restful-api-design-guidelines/README.md

 ## Introduction

 This document provides guidelines and examples to help developers design simple, consistent and easy-to-use RESTful APIs.
 Much of the material is based on common design challenges faced when developing RESTful web services.
-The challenges include resource and representation design, URIs, usage of HTTP, caching, concurrency control, partial updates, batch processing, transactions, versioning and security.
+Those challenges include: resource and representation design; URIs; usage of HTTP; caching; concurrency control; partial updates; batch processing; transactions; versioning; and security.

+To provide the smoothest possible experience for developers, it's important to have APIs that follow consistent design guidelines.
+The benefits of consistency accrue in aggregate as well; consistency allows teams to leverage common code, patterns, documentation and design decisions.

+These guidelines aim to achieve the following:
+* Define consistent practices and patterns for all REST APIs.
+* Adhere as closely as possible to accepted REST/HTTP best practices.
+* Make accessing ATO Services via REST APIs as easy as possible.

-### References
+### Recommended Reading

+Understanding the philosophy behind the
+[REST Architectural Style](https://en.wikipedia.org/wiki/Representational_state_transfer) is essential when designing RESTful APIs.
+If you are new to RESTful API design, here are some good resources:
 * [REST in Practice](http://shop.oreilly.com/product/9780596805838.do)
 * [APIs A Strategy Guide](http://shop.oreilly.com/product/0636920021223.do)
 * [REST API Design Rulebook](http://shop.oreilly.com/product/0636920021575.do)